fbpx

 Book as far in advance as possible and take advantage of Black Friday sales.
 Use the public bus system instead of private transportation.
 Stay in Fira instead of Oia and fill up on delicious Greek gyros and other street food instead of eating in restaurants.

 So is it worth visiting Santorini?
 Absolutely!
-It will seriously take your breath away!
+Its spectacular views and rich history will take your breath away.

 Looking for more Greece travel resources?
 Check out my Athens travel tips, 15 Best Santorini Hotels for Families Worth Booking, how to plan a trip to Greece, 7 Best Athens Hotels for Families Worth Booking, and the best things to do in Greece with kids!